Areola

-The human areola (areola mammae, /əˈriːələ/ or /ˌæriˈoʊlə/) is the pigmented area on the breast around the nipple.
+The human areola (areola mammae, /əˈriːələ/ or /ˌæriˈoʊlə/) is the specialized area of skin on the breast around the nipple that is contrastedly pigmented.
 More generally, an areola is a small circular area on the body with a different histology from the surrounding tissue, or other small circular areas such as an inflamed region of skin.

 The mature human female nipple has several small openings arranged radially around the tip of the lactiferous ducts, from which milk is released during lactation.
 The other small openings in the areola are sebaceous glands, also known as areolar glands.
+The nipple and areola are often considered together; many cultures necessitate their covering for public decency.

 Shade

 The areolae can range from pink to red to brown to dark brown or nearly black, but generally tend to be paler among people with lighter skin tones and darker among people with darker skin tones.
 A reason for the differing color may be to make the nipple area more visible to the infant.

 Hyperpigmentation occurs in most women during the second stage of pregnancy, leading to a temporarily darker shade.